danielharrell/SumLect2015/Lost_Idea_LA.md

 defenses of liberal education have made us forget this idea?
 What if the idea of a liberal art is lost?

-This will be the proposal of my lecture tonight.
-In what follows, I want to show how it is possible, even plausible, to infer from current defenses of liberal education, including those made at St. John's, that we have lost the idea of a liberal art, and in a double sense.
-We have lost it, first, in *an act* of forgetting; and second, in *a state* of forgetting caused by the act.
-In the first sense of forgetting, we would be in a condition of knowledge, more or less, about what we have lost.
-And a case for this will be made in the first half of my lecture.
-But in the second sense of forgetting, we would be in a condition of ignorance about what we have lost.
-And a case for this will be made in the second half of my lecture.
-One way to speak of the two senses together, in another formulation of the lecture's proposal, and by way of concluding this introduction, is to say that *we* are lost, once the idea of a liberal art is lost.

 <!--Perhaps use "lost" near the end, when
 speaking of how we place liberal education in the world.-->